jscript-panel/jscript-panel.github.io/docs/docs/callbacks/foobar2000.md

 Called when DSP preset changes but does not get called when presets are added or removed.

 ## `on_font_changed()`
-Called when fonts are changed via Default UI/Columns UI preferences.
+Called when fonts are changed via `Default UI` / `Columns UI` preferences.

 ## `on_item_focus_change(playlistIndex, from, to)`
 |Arguments|||